Balé – Adults-only secluded villas with pools, but remote and not beachside.

 - Kampung Bule – Adorable café in a 100-year-old joglo house full of traditional furniture and old photos and crafts.
 Certainly worth an 800m walk north up the road.

-- Otherwise, get a free hotel transfer to Bali Collection mall.
-Among oodles of cafés and bars are Frangipani Bali Restaurant (endearing setting for grills, lobster, and a kids’ menu) and Prada Priority Restaurant (popular and shady, at the main gate).
+- Bali Collection – Among oodles of cafés and bars are Frangipani Bali Restaurant (endearing setting for grills, lobster, and a kids’ menu) and Prada Priority Restaurant (popular and shady, at the main gate).
+Hotel offers a free shuttle to the mall.

 - A minimart is about 400m up the road, near the Bubu restaurant.
 Otherwise, take a hotel shuttle to Bali Collection, a delightful outdoor mall in Nusa Dua, with department stores, cavernous souvenir shops, and abundant cafés/bars.

-- The Bali National Golf Club offers 18 challenging holes stretching on either side of the road.
+- Bali National Golf Club – Offers 18 challenging holes stretching on either side of the road.
 The clubhouse is further 600m north.